Master of Studies in Study of Religions

 3. Each candidate will be required to present himself or herself for an oral (viva voce) examination unless individually dispensed by the examiners.
 This may include discussion of both the examination paper and any pre-submitted work.

-- 4. A candidate who fails the examination will be permitted to retake it on one further occasion only, not later than one year after the initial attempt.
+.
+The examiners may award a distinction to candidates who have performed with special merit in the whole examination.
+5. A candidate who fails the examination will be permitted to retake it on one further occasion only, not later than one year after the initial attempt.
 Such a candidate whose 10,000-15,000 word essay has been of satisfactory standard may resubmit the same piece of work, while a candidate who had reached a satisfactory standard on the written papers will not be required to retake that part of the examination.

 Candidates will not normally be allowed to substitute a long essay or two short essays for the paper on The Nature of Religion (Theories and Methods in the Study of Religion and Themes in the Interaction between Religions).
 Any candidate who believes that he or she has special grounds for seeking a dispensation must present a case to the Graduate Studies Committee, with the supervisor's approval, before the fifth week of Hilary Term.